wp-graphql/docs.wpgraphql.com/src/content/docs/extending/custom-post-types-and-taxonomies.md

 Here we can get a list of Genre terms, and on each term we can get a list of connected books.

-Alternatively you can get a list of books and conmected genres:
+Alternatively you can get a list of books and connected genres:

 ```
 query GET_BOOKS {